DARLING: Detection Augmented Reinforcement Learning with Non-Stationary Guarantees: Introduction

-Existing NS-RL algorithms differ along three key dimensions: (i) \emph{prior knowledge} of the non-stationarity (e.g., change frequency or variation budgets), (ii) the \emph{adaptation mechanism} used to respond to changes, and (iii) whether the method is \emph{model-based} or \emph{model-free}.
+Existing NS-RL algorithms differ along three dimensions: (i) \emph{prior knowledge} of the non-stationarity (e.g., change frequency or variation budgets), (ii) the \emph{adaptation mechanism} used to respond to changes, and (iii) whether the method is \emph{model-based} or \emph{model-free}.
 Model-based approaches attempt to track the underlying dynamics as the environment evolves; while theoretically appealing, they can incur substantial computational and memory overhead and may degrade under drift due to model mis-specification and estimation error \cite{cheung2020reinforce_sliding_window_tabular_modelbased,mao2022restartqucb}.
-To this end, we focus on \emph{model-free} methods.
+Thus, we focus on \emph{model-free} methods.

 Within NS-RL, the dominant design axis is the adaptation mechanism, which yields three widely used paradigms: (i) \emph{discounted/sliding window} methods \cite{gajane2018sliding_window_tabular_modelbased,cheung2020reinforce_sliding_window_tabular_modelbased,touati2021optwlsvi,domingues2020kernel_sliding_window_discounted_modelbased}, (ii) \emph{budget-restart} methods \cite{jaksch2010bugdget_restart_tabular_modelbased,ortner2020variational_budget_restart_tabular_modelbased,mao2022restartqucb,zhou2022restartlsviucb}, and (iii) \emph{detection-restart} methods \cite{wei2021master}.
 Discounted and sliding-window approaches are \emph{adaptive}, continuously down-weighting or discarding older data, whereas budget-restart and detection-restart approaches are \emph{restarting} strategies that periodically or conditionally reset the learning process.
 These paradigms are prevalent in the NS multi-armed bandit literature, which has served as a canonical testbed for studying non-stationarity in online learning \cite{garivier2011sw,besbes2014nsmabs,besson2022efficient}.
 An additional discussion on the NS bandit literature is given in the Appendix.
+Among these paradigms, detection-restart methods are distinctive in enabling \emph{prior-free} design with optimal guarantees: they do not require knowledge of the timing, frequency, or magnitude of changes, in contrast to discounted, sliding-window, and budget-restart methods whose performance depends on tuned parameters that encode such prior information.
+Recent results further suggest that restarting strategies can enjoy more favorable worst-case complexity guarantees than fully adaptive schemes \citep{peng_papadim_2024}.